thheller/shadow-pgsql/README.md

 - Docs
 - Auth Support (MD5, ...)
 - Generics (didn't write any serious Java for over 10 years, need to learn Generics first)
-- check Performance (should be faster than JDBC, but needs check to be sure)
 - Cursor Support
 - FunctionCall API
 - Copy API